yushiangfu/study-notes/~vfs.md

                                               [    1.771220]     TERM=linux
 ```

-Kernel prepares the data structures for any mount attempt, and the root filesystem has no exception.
+During any mount attempt, the kernel prepares the necessary data structures, including for the root filesystem.
-We can see that there's only one pair of dentry and inode, which represents the well-known '/' entry.
+In the case of the root filesystem, there is a single pair of dentry and inode representing the well-known '/' component, which is the root of the file system.
-After letting tasks know where the **mount** and **dentry** are, the file tree becomes visible to them.
+By informing tasks about the location of the mount and dentry, the file tree becomes visible to them.

-When building the kernel image, data under **usr/** will become the initramfs included in the generated kernel image, and it contributes the very minimum rootfs:
+When constructing the kernel image, the data under the **usr/** directory becomes the initramfs included in the generated kernel image.

-- /dev
-- /dev/console
-- /root

-After unpacking the initramfs, the file tree is like this:

-And then the complete rootfs either comes from initrd or other mediums:
+This initramfs provides the minimal root filesystem, which typically includes directories such as **/dev**, **/dev/console**, and **/root**.
+The complete root filesystem can be obtained from various sources, including:

-- Initrd
+- Initrd:
-  - It's initramfs-romulus in our case.
-Don't be bothered by its naming since there might be some historical factors.
+  - In this case, it is initramfs-romulus, and the naming is not significant as it may have historical reasons.

-- NFS
+- NFS:
-  - The source is from an NFS server.
+  - The root filesystem is sourced from an NFS server.

-- CIFS
+- CIFS:
-  - The source if from a Samba server.
+  - The root filesystem is sourced from a Samba server.

-- Block
+- Block:
-  - The source is from a drive partition, another common case in practical usage.
+  - The root filesystem is sourced from a drive partition, which is a common scenario in practical usage.

-After unpacking the initrd, the file tree is like this, which doesn't display them all:

 <p align="center"><img src="images/vfs/rootfs.png" /></p>

 <details><summary> More Details </summary>